maab-osman/Application-Hacking-And-Vulnerabilities/h5_its_Alive.md

   - RTSP password checks
   - ONVIF password handling

-Thats when things got interesting so I decided to load `bin/main` into Ghidra.
+Thats when things got interesting so I decided to load `bin/main` into Ghidra to trace the cross-references (XREFS) of password is %s.
+This allowed me to see the actual function calls where the password variable was being passed to a logging function, confirming that the data was not hashed before being recorded.
 From my analysis, I discovered several important things.

 ### Key Findings: